 If you have concerns that an elderly or at-risk adult is being mistreated or is self-neglecting, please call our 24/7 hotline at 303-636-1750.

-Your report is anonymous and confidential.
+Your report is confidential.
 Please provide as much information as possible about the adult and the alleged perpetrator, including contact information, medical / disabling condition and specific concerns.
 In case of an emergency, please call 911.

 How We Can Help